How to Generate Subtitles with Accurate Timestamps

 3. Paste the URL

-4. VidNotes extracts the video and transcribes it with timestamps
+4. VidNotes pulls the video and transcribes with timestamps

-6. Upload the subtitle file to YouTube, Vimeo, or any other video platform
+6. Upload the subtitle file to YouTube, Vimeo, or anywhere else

 For Local Video Files

-2. Click "Import Video" and select your MP4, MOV, or other video file
+2. Click "Import Video" and select your MP4, MOV, or other file

 1. Install the VidNotes Chrome extension

-2. Play the video in your browser (works for YouTube, Vimeo, and many other sites)
+2. Play the video in your browser (works on YouTube, Vimeo, and many other sites)

 5. VidNotes generates the transcript with timestamps